 Then I heard a loud voice saying in heaven, “Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come, for the accuser of our brethren, who accused them before our God day and night, has been cast down.
 And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death."
 Revelation 12:10-11

-I pray our Heavenly Father releases new depths of His freedom from the enemy's strongholds, as you read my testimonies of Him.
+I pray our Heavenly Father releases new depths of His freedom from the enemy's strongholds, as you read these testimonies about Him.

 "My mouth shall tell of Your righteousness and Your salvation all the day, for I do not know their limits.
 I will go in the strength of the Lord God;